Sodalitium Christianae Vitae: Apostolic work

-The members of the Sodalitium participate in the evangelizing mission of the Church, seeking to influence particularly young and poor people.
-Other areas of apostolate are carried out, especially regarding the family, the defence of life and education.
-The SCV is concerned with what they call "solidarity with the poor", which includes apostolic work around the world to meet this concern.
+The members of the Sodalitium participated in the evangelizing mission of the Church, seeking particularly to influence young and poor people.
+Other areas of apostolate were carried out, especially regarding the family, the defence of life and education.
+The SCV was concerned with what they call "solidarity with the poor", which includes apostolic work around the world to meet this concern.

 Parishes

-Parishes have been entrusted to the Sodalitium in the archdiocese of Lima, Peru; the diocese of Chosica, Peru; and the archdiocese of Medellin, Colombia; the Archdiocese of Rio de Janeiro, Brazil; A group of brothers work at St. Agatha-St. James Parish in Philadelphia, United States.
+Parishes were entrusted to the Sodalitium in the archdiocese of Lima, Peru; the diocese of Chosica, Peru; and the archdiocese of Medellin, Colombia; the Archdiocese of Rio de Janeiro, Brazil; A group of brothers worked at St. Agatha-St. James Parish in Philadelphia, United States.
+The Sodalitium was reported to be enormously influential in Peru.

 Solidarity on the March and charitable work

-Solidaridad en Marcha (Solidarity on the March) is a social programme and charity branch of the SCV.
-Its stated goals are human development and poverty eradication.
-Through third-party support, Solidaridad en Marcha runs social projects in health care, education, and community development.
-Their work also includes urban infrastructure development, the construction of water systems, transportation systems, community kitchens, parks and playgrounds, schools, day-care and community centres, chapels, and medical clinics.
-They also conduct a number of campaigns throughout the year that focus on assisting the poor and evangelisation.
+Solidaridad en Marcha (Solidarity on the March) was a social programme and charity branch of the SCV.
+Its stated goals were human development and poverty eradication.
+Through third-party support, Solidaridad en Marcha ran social projects in health care, education, and community development.
+Their work also included urban infrastructure development, the construction of water systems, transportation systems, community kitchens, parks and playgrounds, schools, day-care and community centres, chapels, and medical clinics.
+They also conducted a number of campaigns throughout the year that focused on assisting the poor and evangelisation.

 Apostolate with youth

-Apostolic work with young people takes place in different areas, such as in universities, schools, youth organisations and groups of formation, especially in the Christian Life Movement, offering conferences, missions, talks, courses, spiritual accompaniment, and retreats.
+Apostolic work with young people took place in different areas, such as in universities, schools, youth organisations and groups of formation, especially in the Christian Life Movement, offering conferences, missions, talks, courses, spiritual accompaniment, and retreats.

-Sodalits seek to evangelise the new generations of young people into their faith, especially on World Youth Days.
-Since 1977, the Sodalitium and the Christian Life Movement have sponsored an International Youth Congress called Convivio, for Catholic youth who come to it from around the world for a weekend.
+Sodalits sought to evangelise the new generations of young people into their faith, especially on World Youth Days.
+Since 1977, the Sodalitium and the Christian Life Movement sponsored an International Youth Congress called Convivio, for Catholic youth who came to it from around the world for a weekend.
 In 2010, Convivio Congresses were held in Australia, Brazil, Chile, Colombia, Costa Rica, Ecuador, England, Peru, Angola, the Philippines and the United States, in a total of 16 cities.
 Tens of thousands of young people attended these Congresses.

-Since 2014, "brothers" from SCV have headed the Newman Center at the University of Pennsylvania.
+From 2014, "brothers" from SCV headed the Newman Center at the University of Pennsylvania.

 Evangelization of culture

-"Culture" is understood by the Sodalitium as the sphere in which human beings are educated and come to know themselves, in which values are formed, in which truth, goodness, and beauty are recognised and appreciated.
-It is a fundamental area of apostolate for the Sodalitium.
-The Sodalitium's stated aims include investigating and developing thought and reflection to improve people's cultural conditions.
-Some members of the Sodalitium and its spiritual family carry out development, research and teaching at various levels, in many different areas of culture and the professional world.
+"Culture" was understood by the Sodalitium as the sphere in which human beings are educated and come to know themselves, in which values are formed, in which truth, goodness, and beauty are recognised and appreciated.
+It was a fundamental area of apostolate for the Sodalitium.
+The Sodalitium's stated aims included investigating and developing thought and reflection to improve people's cultural conditions.
+Some members of the Sodalitium and its spiritual family carried out development, research and teaching at various levels, in many different areas of culture and the professional world.

 Family and defence of life

-According to Figari the Sodalitium emphasise the family, and considers marriage as a way of holiness and the first line of evangelization, and as teacher of the faith, as well as respect for personal liberty and life.
+According to Figari the Sodalitium emphasised the family, and considered marriage as a way of holiness and the first line of evangelization, and as teacher of the faith, as well as respect for personal liberty and life.